Do You Have Sticky Blood (APS) and Can it Affect Fertility?

 Placental abruption

-Blood clots in the Mother such as Deep Vein Thrombosis.
+Blood clots such as Deep Vein Thrombosis.

-APS Can Be Effectively Treated
+Remember, APS Can Be Treated

+Treatment for most people with APS often leads to successful pregnancies.
 Your fertility specialist is likely to prescribe:

 Low-dose aspirin